Eye and Ear protection is REQUIRED

 Ammunition for clay targets: You are advised to shoot target ammo.
 Most hunting loads are too heavy and recoil can be a problem.
 Trap is best shot with #7½ or #8.
 Shot larger (a lower number) than #7½ is prohibited.

+No one under the age of 16 is permitted in any trap house.
 When you finish shooting clay targets, return the release to the house.
 Decock the throwing arm on each trap and turn OFF the pump.
 Refill the carousel for the next shooter.
 Completely break down the target boxes to flatten them and take them to the dumpster near the fields.
 Pick up your hulls.
 Fill in the log book at the field where you were shooting.
 Deposit your payment in the drop box at that field.
 Pay for Trap rounds and Skeet rounds separately.
 You, your spouse, and dependents pay club rate for clay targets; guests are charged more.

 Clay target fees for trap are $4/round for members and $6/round for guests.
 Note: Members will be charged for their non-paying guests' rounds at the current guest rate.
 Be sure to log in and pay your fees before leaving.